 This might involve timing large purchases to optimize deductions, structuring employee compensation in a tax-efficient way, or re-evaluating your entity structure as you scale.
 This forward-thinking approach is at the core of strategic business tax planning.
 It transforms your tax strategy from a reactive chore into a proactive tool for growth, ensuring there are no surprises when it’s time to file.

-Finding Every Deduction and Credit
+How to Find Every Possible Deduction and Credit

 One of the biggest advantages of working with a professional is their ability to find savings you didn’t know existed.
 Fintech startups, in particular, are often eligible for valuable credits, like the Research and Development (R&D) tax credit.
 This credit is so powerful it can even provide payroll tax savings to startups that aren’t profitable yet.